nf-core/readsimulator/docs/output.md

 </details>

-[ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) is a tool for simulating Illumina sequencing reads.
-For further reading and documentation see the [ART Illumina manual](https://manpages.debian.org/testing/art-nextgen-simulation-tools/art_illumina.1.en.html).
+[bedtools](https://pubmed.ncbi.nlm.nih.gov/20110278/) is a suite of tools for genomic data analysis.
+For further reading and documentation see the [bedtools documentation](https://bedtools.readthedocs.io/en/latest/).

 ### Bowtie2